How to Write a Literature Review

 Here, you need to perform preliminary research for finding suitable sources for the accumulation of information related to the topic.
 You can use different articles, books, etc. for searching arguments related to the topic.
 It is very much important for you to develop an understanding of key arguments related to the field.

 After execution of the investigation, you should confirm that you have included the most recent publication by scholars.
-The different sources from where you could collect information relevant to your topic are Google scholars, Econlit, project muse, etc. You can read the abstract of each publication as this activity will help you in addressing the relevant article for writing a literature review for the research paper.
+The different sources from which you could collect information relevant to your topic are Google scholars, Econlit, project muse, etc. You can read the abstract of each publication as this activity will help you in addressing the relevant article for writing a literature review for the research paper.

 You won’t be able to read everything that has been written on the subject, so you’ll have to decide which sources are the most relevant to your inquiries.